MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - Full access to all of the Fabric workloads and features.
 There are a few key Fabric [features that aren't available on trial capacities](#about-the-trial-capacity).
 - OneLake storage up to 1 TB.
 - A license similar to Premium Per User (PPU)
 - One capacity per trial.
-Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.
+Other Fabric capacity trials can be started until a maximum, set by Microsoft, is met.
 - The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes: